 (b) on and after that day, the interest under paragraph (a)(ii) of the definition of “protected amount” in regulation 50(1) is to be calculated on the basis of that reduced amount.

 [Regulation 79B inserted in Gazette 26 May 2006 p.
 1919; amended in Gazette 13 Apr 2007 p.
-1608, 1623-4 and 1629.]
+1608, 1623-4 and 1629; 8 Jul 2008 p.
+3230.]

+80A.
+Early release of benefits — temporary resident departing Australia

+(1) A West State Super Member who —

+(a) was the holder of an eligible temporary resident visa (within the meaning given in the SIS Regulations regulation 6.01) that has expired or been cancelled; and

+(b) has permanently departed from Australia,

+may apply to the Board for the early release of the balance of the Member’s west state account and subject to this regulation the Board is to accept the application.

+(2) The Board must not accept an application under this regulation unless the Board is satisfied that, if the West State Super Scheme were a regulated superannuation fund, the Board would be required under the SIS Regulations regulation 6.20A to cash the Member’s benefit.

+(3) If the Board accepts an application under this regulation, the Board must pay the Member a benefit of an amount equal to the balance of the Member’s west state account within 28 days of receiving the application.

+[Regulation 80A inserted in Gazette 8 Jul 2008 p.
+3230-1.]

 80. Payment of death benefits

 (1) Subject to subregulation (3), the Board is to pay a West State Super Member’s death benefit to the executor or administrator of the Member’s estate.